 Pay Yourself a Draw – You may wish to take money out of your business from time to time.
-When you do, write a check from your business checking account to yourself and record it as Draw.
+When you do, write a check from your business checking account to yourself and record it as Owner’s Draw.
 You will be required to pay tax on the draw you take out of your business, so check with your tax accountant regarding the appropriate amount of draw to take in your situation.
-If you must pay for personal expenses from your business, write yourself a check for Draw and charge it to Owner’s Equity:
+If you must pay for personal expenses from your business, write yourself a check for the draw and charge it to Owner’s Draw.

 Have Personal and Business Credit Card Accounts – Charge your personal expenses to your personal credit cards and business expenses to your business credit cards.
-If you charge business expenses on your personal credit card, write a check from your business to you to reimburse yourself.
+If you charge business expenses on your personal credit card, write a check from your business to you to reimburse yourself for those business expenses.